The boys’ shared bedroom is finished and it is so much better than I even imagined! I am thrilled to share it (show it off) today!

 (This post contains some affiliate links.
 I also received a free play teepee to use in the room from Minted.
 The hard work and opinions here are all my own.
 See my full disclosure here.)

 I love a mix of vintage and modern pieces and those farmhouse style window awnings are my favorite vintage touch in this room.
-I fell in love with this picture of the awnings in Joanna Gaines’ farmhouse and knew they would be perfect for this room.
-So I figured out how to build my own and I’ll be sharing the full tutorial soon.
+I fell in love with a picture of old awnings in Joanna Gaines’ farmhouse and knew they would be perfect for this room.
+So I figured out how to build my own and I have a full tutorial right here.

 And that’s the room!
 Pulling this room together in just six weeks was no joke, but I am so happy that I went for it and actually pulled it off!
 It turns out deadlines are very motivating!